-Choose between a day enjoying the attractions of Cairns and Kuranda or spend a day exploring the beautiful tablelands with their waterfalls, a great contrast to the ocean.
+Choose between a day enjoying the attractions of Cairns and Kuranda or spending a day exploring the beautiful tablelands with their waterfalls, a great contrast to the ocean.

 The Red Centre

 Uluru and Kuta Tjuta

 Day 8 – Explore the Cultural Centre and make your way out for a Sunset dinner at Uluru.

 Book your sunset dinner before you arrive.
 The white tablecloths, red dirt, and golden skies of this experience are something you will remember forever.
 The dinner is excellent, the drinks are bottomless, and they throw in a night sky talk and access to some telescopes.

-Day 9 – Sunrise, an Uluru walk, an evening BBQ and Field of Light Experience
+Day 9 – Sunrise, an Uluru walk, an evening BBQ, and a Field of Light Experience

 Our sunrise walk at Uluru will be something I remember forever – we also did the full 10km walk around the base before the temperature got too high.
 I highly recommend it.

-Day 10 – Sunrise at Kuta Tjuta – Midday fly to Melbourne
+Day 10 – Sunrise at Kuta Tjuta – Midday flight to Melbourne